jagerber48/sciform/docs/source/usage.rst

   ...     print(formatter("42 ppb"))
   Traceback (most recent call last):
     ...
-  ValueError: Multiple translations found for prefix "ppb: [-12, -9].
+  ValueError: Multiple translations found for "ppb": [-12, -9].
 Unable to parse input.

 In the final example, the SI translation for an exponent of ``-12`` was re-mapped to ``"ppb"`` according to the "long scale" definition of